 The agile manifesto states that working software is the primary measure of progress.
 Whilst this makes sense, a set of key metrics can help everyone to understand how things are going and to identify areas for improvement.

-Developing software is a complex business; a healthy relationship with your supplier is an essential ingredient in the recipe for success.
+Developing software or orchestration vs automation is a complex business; a healthy relationship with your supplier is an essential ingredient in the recipe for success.
 However, success means different things to different people.
 Work with your supplier to produce a set of success criteria when you first engage.
 These criteria will ensure that everyone is focused on what is important.
 Creating metrics that are aligned to your objectives will help you to understand what good looks like.
 Your goals will most likely change over time so be sure to review your success criteria on a regular basis.